 From this data we can see that the 11th Street crossing is blocked more frequently and for longer on average than the Dundonald Ramp crossing.

-NEW!
 The southbound Circle Drive access to 11th Street serves eastbound traffic to Meadowgreen, West Industrial, and Holiday Park neighbourhoods and westbound traffic to Montgomery Place, Fairhaven, and Parkridge.
 Existing traffic information shows that half or more traffic is wishing to travel eastbound.
 Eastbound traffic would not cross any rail tracks under the new loop ramp configuration.

 What will the intersection at the new Circle Drive exit to 11th Street using the loop ramp look like?
 Will there be capacity to hold enough vehicles on that ramp if trains are blocking 11th Street?
 I’m concerned that it may back up onto Circle Drive creating safety issues.